secretstartups/handbook/product/product-intelligence-guide/service-usage-data-commitment/index.html.md

 #### Product Intelligence Roadmap

-Our [pseudonymization process](https://gitlab.com/groups/gitlab-org/-/epics/6309#proposed-solution) to de-identify [personally identifiable data](https://gitlab.com/gitlab-org/gitlab/-/issues/336779#considered-data-for-pseudonymization) which relies on [one-way hashing](https://gitlab.com/groups/gitlab-org/-/epics/6309#one-way-hashing) is targeting release in milestone 14.4 (October 2021).
+Our [pseudonymization process](https://gitlab.com/groups/gitlab-org/-/epics/6309#proposed-solution) to de-identify [personally identifiable data](https://gitlab.com/gitlab-org/gitlab/-/issues/336779#considered-data-for-pseudonymization) which relies on [one-way hashing](https://gitlab.com/groups/gitlab-org/-/epics/6309#one-way-hashing) is was released in milestone 14.4 (October 2021).

-A key part of our plan is to pseudonymize data at the [collection layer](https://gitlab.com/groups/gitlab-org/-/epics/6309#hashing-on-the-collector-layer), which allows GitLab to resolve any issues without a dependency for upgrading versions on your part.
+A key part of our process is pseudonymizing data at the [collection layer](https://gitlab.com/groups/gitlab-org/-/epics/6309#hashing-on-the-collector-layer), which allows GitLab to resolve any issues without a dependency for upgrading versions on your part.

-As part of our larger [roadmap](/direction/product-intelligence/), and with the pseudonymization service in place to protect your privacy, we will begin to collect `Project_ID`, `Namespace_ID` and pseudonymized `User_ID`.
+Now that we have the ability to protect user privacy with the pseudonymization service in place, we have started collecting `Project_ID`, `Namespace_ID` and pseudonymized `User_ID`.
 Collecting these identifiers make the aggregated metrics we collect much more revealing.
 Now, instead of know there were 1000 clicks of some button, we can know things like: "Unidentified User "X" clicked a button, performed an action, then hit an error."
 This rich [user journey](https://about.gitlab.com/handbook/product/product-intelligence-guide/#example-user-journey) will greatly improve GitLab's ability to improve our product for you, our end user.

+Next up for our [roadmap](https://about.gitlab.com/direction/product-intelligence/) includes modeling user journeys to better understand the features are users value most and implementing [events track in self-managed instances](https://gitlab.com/groups/gitlab-org/-/epics/6869).

 ## Related Content